-As can be noted in Figure 1 above, Salisbury Group's business as usual (BAU) Intensity Ratio of TCO2e/£m at pre COVID-19 levels came to 15.64.
+As can be noted in Figure 1 above, Salisbury Group's business as usual (BAU) Intensity Ratio of tCO2e/£m at pre COVID-19 levels came to 15.64.
 Salisbury Group is committed to establishing an intensity ratio of 0 on our direct emissions by 2050, as referenced by the blue line in Figure 1.
-However, through offsetting the remaining carbon emissions through certified carbon offsetting schemes, Salisbury Group are ahead of target.
+The slight increase in the actual 2022 figure was due to a reduction of 20% in annual turnover, but the actual Scope 1 & 2 emissions fell by 4%.
+Through offsetting the remaining carbon emissions through certified carbon offsetting schemes, Salisbury Group are ahead of target.

-Salisbury Group envision for the foreseeable future, to uphold our carbon neutral status, using the methods outlined further within our Carbon Reductions Plan.
+Salisbury Group commit to uphold our carbon neutral status, using the methods outlined further within our Carbon Reductions Plan.